ddabapps/duse/docs/Deployment.md

     Deploy 0.3.4-beta
     ```

-The script will now build both the Windows 32 and 64 bit release versions of the program.
-The resulting `.exe` files will be named `DUSE32.exe` and `DUSE64.exe` respectively.
+The script will now build both the Windows 64 and 32 bit release versions of the program.
+The resulting `.exe` files will be named `DUSE.exe` and `DUSE32.exe` respectively.

 Each `.exe` file is then compressed into a separate `.zip` file.
 A read-me file is included in each `.zip` file.
 The files are named `duse-32bit-<version>.zip` and `duse-64bit-<version>.zip` where `<version>` is the version number that was passed to `Deploy.bat`.
 The zip files will be created in the `_build\release` subdirectory.